QMET - Quality Mentoring For Exceptional Teaching

 - Virginia's Standards of Learning/No Child Left Behind

 - School Accreditation

 - Current Issues in Education

-The Shenandoah County Public Schools does not discriminate on the basis of race, color, national origin, sex, disability or age in its programs or activities.
-Specific concerns or allegations by students, employees or others may be referred to Andrew Ansoorian, Director of Human Resources or Evelyn Linaburg, Assistant Superintendent of Curriculum, Instruction and Administration.
+he Shenandoah County Public Schools does not discriminate on the basis of race, color, national origin, sex, disability or age in its programs or activities.
+Specific concerns or allegations by students, employees or others may be referred to Dr. Mark A. Johnston, Acting Director of Human Resources or Evelyn Linaburg, Assistant Superintendent of Curriculum, Instruction and Administration.
 Concerns related to disabilities may be referred to Dr. Patricia D. Nelson, Section 504 Coordinator.

 600 N. Main Street, Suite 200